dylanyoung-dev/sitecore-cloud-sdk-nextjs-commerce/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fvercel%2Fcommerce&project-name=commerce&repo-name=commerce&demo-title=Next.js%20Commerce&demo-description=An%20all-in-one%20starter%20kit%20for%20high-performance%20e-commerce%20sites.&demo-url=https%3A%2F%2Fdemo.vercel.store&demo-image=https%3A%2F%2Fbigcommerce-demo-asset-ksvtgfvnd.vercel.app%2Fbigcommerce.png&integration-ids=oac_MuWZiE4jtmQ2ejZQaQ7ncuDT,oac_9HSKtXld74NG0srzdxSiBGty&skippable-integrations=1&root-directory=site&build-command=cd%20..%20%26%26%20yarn%20build)

+# Sitecore Cloud SDK with Engage modules

+This repository is an example project on how to implement the Sitecore Cloud SDK with Engage Modules for Sitecore CDP/Personalize.
+To learn more about the SDK, please read documentation: (Coming Soon).
+This repository is based on Next.js Commerce and configured to run with Order Cloud.

 # Next.js Commerce

 The all-in-one starter kit for high-performance e-commerce sites.
 With a few clicks, Next.js developers can clone, deploy and fully customize their own store.